-Engineering Research @ Ulster was ranked in the top 20 in the UK for Electrical and Electronic Engineering, Metallurgy and Materials in the last Research Excellence Framework (REF 2014).
+Engineering Research at Ulster was ranked in the top 20 in the UK for Electrical and Electronic Engineering, Metallurgy and Materials in the last Research Excellence Framework (REF 2014).

 Since then we have built on this success and have seen continued growth with an almost 100% increase in academic staff numbers in the past five years.

-In the same period over £35 million in externally won research income has been secured to support our activity, with an emphasis on infrastructural development.
+In the same period over £35 million in externally awarded research income has been secured to support our activity, with an emphasis on infrastructural development.